Tim Widing

-Tim Widing (born 14 July 1997) is a Swedish professional golfer and Korn Ferry Tour player.
-As an amateur, he won two silver medals at European Team Championships and one silver at the Junior Golf World Cup in Japan.
+Tim Widing (born 14 July 1997) is a Swedish professional golfer and PGA Tour player.
+He won two tournaments in a row on the Korn Ferry Tour in April 2024, setting a new scoring record of 31-under-par 253 at the Veritex Bank Championship.

 Amateur career

 Widing grew up in Jönköping, where he played for the A6 Golf Club since he was 13 years old.
 He had success as a junior and won several titles on the Teen Tour and in the Junior Masters Invitational series.

-He appeared for the National Team at the 2015 Junior Golf World Cup in Japan where his team secured the silver, behind the host nation.
-He also won silver with the team at the European Boys' Team Championship in 2015 behind Italy, and again in 2016, this time behind Germany.
-He was a member of the Continental European Team in the Jacques Léglise Trophy contested against Great Britain and Ireland.
+He appeared for the Sweden national team at the 2015 Junior Golf World Cup in Japan where the team secured the silver, behind the host nation.
+He also represented Sweden when the team earned the silver medal at the European Boys' Team Championship in 2015 lost to Italy.
+The achievement was repeated in 2016, but losing to Germany.
+He was a member of the Continental European Team in the 2015 Jacques Léglise Trophy contested against Great Britain and Ireland.

 Widing accepted a scholarship to University of San Francisco and played with the San Francisco Dons golf team 2016–2021.
 He won three individual titles, and became only the second male student-athlete in USF history to earn first-team all-conference honors four times.
 As a senior, he was named All-American and crowned USF Male Athlete of the Year.
 He graduated with a degree in International business, and due to Q-School cancellation because of COVID, stayed on a fifth year to do a graduate degree in sports management.

 Widing lost a playoff to Angus Flanagan in the Collegiate Showcase at the 2021 Genesis Invitational to lose out on a spot in field and his first PGA Tour start, but was later offered a sponsor's exemption after Andy Ogletree withdrew due to injury.